balojey/cryptoscore/app/README.md

 # CryptoScore Frontend

-Professional Web3 trading terminal for decentralized sports prediction markets on Solana.
+Professional Web2 prediction market application with Supabase backend and EVM wallet integration.

 🎥 **[Watch Demo](https://youtu.be/kkQOds2JSD4)** - See the app in action